W-Wuxian/NANIKA/README.md

 # Testing [langchain rag](https://github.com/tonykipkemboi/ollama_pdf_rag/blob/main/local_ollama_rag.ipynb)
 # Get branch ollama-rag from Nanika repo
-The branch focus the use of ollama and langchain to RAG from your *PDF* documents.
+The branch focus the use of ollama and langchain to RAG from your documents. (see list of supported file extensions at the end)
 ```bash
 cd $HOME
 git clone -b ollama-rag --single-branch git@github.com:W-Wuxian/NANIKA.git